 - intentional administration of poison,

-- at least negligent creation of a danger to the life and limb of another person by commission of a crime by means causing a common danger (e.g. arson attack, bomb attack).
+- at least negligent creation of a danger to the life and limb of another person by commission of a crime by means causing a common danger (e.g. arson attack, explosives attack).

 Who is entitled to compensation?